 - a barium enema, which helps your doctor better view the colon in X-rays and identify possible areas of narrowing or obstruction

-Treatment for ulcerative colitis can depend on how severe your child’s symptoms are and what treatments their disease responds to.
+Treatment for ulcerative colitis can depend on how severe your child’s symptoms are, and how well their disease responds to treatment.
 Ulcerative colitis in adults is sometimes treated with a special kind of enema that has medication.

 - aminosalicylates, to reduce inflammation in the colon